RicardoIT-Web/diners-3star-restaurant/README.md

 ## Purpose
 ----
 This project was developed to satisfy my fourth Milestone Project for the full stack development program with [Code Institute](https://www.codeinstitute.net).
 For this project I have decided to create an imaginary beautiful 3star Michelin restaurant serving customers staying at the nearby beach Hotel.
-The restaurant allows customers to prebook meals with the added feature of allowing customers to select between three locations within the restaurant, these being outside, window seat or in the main hall areas.
+The restaurant allows customers to book tables with the added feature of allowing customers to select between three locations within the restaurant, these being outside, window seat or in the main hall areas.
 This current release will be restricted to a maximum of 2 tables outside sitting 2 people on each table.
 2 window tables each sitting a maximum of 4 people on each table and 2 hall tables each sitting a maximum of 6 people on each table.

 The restaurant prides itself in providing their customers with a more inclusive experience by allowing customers to visit the kitchen area, speak to the chef and their team and be able to have a little taste of any Menu meal before ordering.